VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - When you are prone, you may jump back to your feet without expending movement and neutralize the effects of Unsteady.
 - Attacks you make while prone are not made with disadvantage.

+## Healer [Updated]

+You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
+You gain the following benefits:

+- When you use a healer's kit to stabilize a dying creature, that creature also regains 1 hit point.
+- As an action, you can spend one use of a healer's kit to tend to a creature and restore 2d4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
+The creature can't regain hit points from this feat again until it finishes a short or long rest.
+- When you heal another creature and consume either a spell slot or a charge from a healer's kit, the creature is healed for an additional amount equal to your proficiency bonus.

 ## Heart Piercer [New]

 _Requirement: Level 20_